Richmond Secondary Teaching Schools Alliance: School Direct Programme

 You will need to provide two references to accompany your UCAS application.
 Your application cannot be processed without them.
 We recommend that you start your references early as often this element of the application process is the slowest.

-You will need to have recently spent some time observing lessons in a UK secondary school before submitting an application.
+We recommend that applicants spend some time observing lessons in a UK secondary school.
 All observational experience should provide an opportunity to gain insight into teaching, learning and reflection upon the professional responsibilities of teachers.